oraclechinaappdev/CloudNative_Mobile/Java Apps/README.md

 ### Prerequisites ###

 - The following lab requires an Oracle Public Cloud account that will either be applied by yourself thru [trial registration](https://cloud.oracle.com/en_US/tryit) or supplied by your instructor.
 - You will also need to install a [VirtualBox](https://www.virtualbox.org/) and running Virtual Machine image provided by instructor.
-The image consists of a pre-installed Eclipse IDE in Linux environment.[Click Here for VirtualBox detail](virtualbox.md)
+The image consists of a pre-installed Eclipse IDE in Linux environment.
+[Click Here for VirtualBox detail](virtualbox.md)

 # Lab Exercise: #